 RecycleMania is a friendly competition and benchmarking tool for college and university recycling programs to promote waste reduction activities to their campus communities.

-Food scraps take on new life at UB, where an innovative composting program has been in effect for several years.
+Food scraps take on new life at UB, where we have been composting kitchen scraps for nearly two decades.

 Hydration stations located across campus at UB allow us to make a choice--refilling reusable water bottles with fresh Great Lakes water instead of buying bottled water.
 Check out the map below to see where you can fill your bottles!